-Lerwick Harbour is building on its role as a leader in decommissioning offshore installations, with a long-term contract underway at Greenhead Base and expanded deep-water infrastructure at Dales Voe.
+Lerwick Harbour is building on its role as a leader in decommissioning offshore installations, with two key facilities at Greenhead Base and recently expanded deep-water infrastructure at Dales Voe.
 The port’s strategic location is combined with the ability to accommodate the biggest heavy-lift vessels and rigs and flexibility to handle both large heavy lift and piece small decommissioning operations.

 One of the first ports in the UK to handle major offshore industry decommissioning projects, Lerwick’s proximity to oil and gas activities in the northern North Sea and Atlantic, complemented by its deep-water capabilities, mean the harbour is ideally positioned to meet the needs of the industry in the recycling and disposal of large structures.
 The port also handles piece small materials, decommissioned cargoes and subsea equipment.

-Lerwick’s reputation in undertaking major decommissioning projects is underpinned by the successful handling of the TCP2 modules support frame (MSF) from Total E&P Norge AS’s Frigg Field by Peterson (UK) Ltd in association with Veolia Environmental Services at Greenhead.
-At almost 8,800 tonnes, it was one of the biggest single decommissioning lifts yet in the North Sea.
-They are currently undertaking a significant five-year, multi-field subsea disposal contract for Hess Ltd and other subsea disposal contracts have been won which maintains the skills and expertise in this area.
+Lerwick’s reputation in undertaking major decommissioning projects is underpinned by the successful handling of the 8,000 tonne TCP2 modules support frame (MSF) from Total E&P Norge AS’s Frigg Field by Peterson (UK) Ltd in association with Veolia Environmental Services at Greenhead.
+They are currently undertaking the biggest decommissioning contract at Lerwick Harbour yet at Dales Voe to dismantle a former floating production unit from the Buchan Field.
+Around 12,000 tonnes of materials will be recovered through the project which is expected to complete late 2018.
+Other subsea disposal contracts are ongoing at Greenhead which maintains the skills and expertise in this area.

 All the harbour’s quays are operated by the Port Authority and are common-user, giving flexibility for all types of marine support.
 Both the north and south outer harbour areas have water depths over 50 metres, providing optional locations, depending on weather conditions, for deballasting, mobilisation, lifts and support operations.